Conditions

 TMJ Disorder

-Conditions TMJ Disorder TMJ disorder, or temporomandibular joint disorder, refers to a condition affecting the jaw joint and surrounding muscles.
+TMJ Disorder TMJ disorder, or temporomandibular joint disorder, refers to a condition affecting the jaw joint and surrounding muscles.
 What is TMJD?
 TMJ disorder, or temporomandibular joint disorder, refers to a condition affecting the jaw joint and surrounding muscles.
-The temporomandibular joint (TMJ) acts as a hinge, connecting the lower jaw (mandible) to the […]
+The temporomandibular joint (TMJ) acts as a hinge, connecting the lower jaw (mandible) to the skull. […]

 TMJ Disorder Read More »